DrooHastings/weekend_chal_4/README.md

 ## Pro Mode
 Host the application on Heroku and mLabs.
 You will need to transfer the data up to mLabs.
 In will need to research to accomplish this.

+Welcome to weekend challenge 4!
+This weekend, you will take on the role of an application developer for a real estate company.
+You will be working with Data that we will be providing to you.
+It will be a collection called “listings”.
+Inside of it, you will find information for properties that are either for Rent or for Sale.

+You job, is to get this Data on the DOM, accounting for the inconsistent datatypes that are possible with MongoDB.
+But additionally, let’s bring in Bootstrap to the mix to make sure that the application looks as good as possible.